milton927/NO.23_http_feedback/README.md

-# NO.23_http_feedback
+# Android-Studio-23-HttpLoadingStr
- This is a project that  loading the set URL and reading the json file and display the content of the loaded json file.
+ This is to load the set URL and read the json file and display the content of the loaded json file